jacobpa/vite-vue-electron-ts-starter/README.md

 ### Development:

-1. Run `yarn vite:dev` to start the vite development server.
+1. Run `pnpm vite:dev` to start the vite development server.
-2. Run `yarn electron:watch` to watch and compile the `src/main` code.
+2. Run `pnpm electron:watch` to watch and compile the `src/main` code.
-3. Run `yarn electron:dev` to start the development electron instance using the output from above.
+3. Run `pnpm electron:dev` to start the development electron instance using the output from above.

 ## Original Vite README